 mv ~/.config/kwinrc ~/.config/kwinrc.backup

 Then switch back to the graphical login with Ctrl+Alt+F1 and try logging in again.
-If this resolves the issue, you can gradually restore settings from the backup files or reconfigure Plasma manually.
+If the crashes happen on AMD or Intel graphics, it is also worth checking whether you need to upgrade Mesa drivers on Linux Mint before rebuilding the Plasma profile.

 Remove KDE Plasma from Linux Mint